smucclaw/documentation/docs/returning-understand-L4.rst

 Using Law to Understand L4
 ==========================

-This explanation page is for lawyers.

-There is a separate L4 language specification for developers here :ref:`cs_specification`.
+This explanation page is meant to provide an introduction to L4 assuming you are coming from law and with little to no prior knowledge in programming.
+There is a more formal language specification found here :ref:`cs_specification`.

+This language reference is separated into two parts, with the first part, part A, being an explanation of how to navigate programming.
+The second part, part B, is an explanation of keywords.

 We will constantly refer to the example in "A Manual of Style for Contract Drafting" by kenneth Adams, clause 3.320

 "If a Government Body grants to Acme a compulsory license to sell a Product in a country on terms more favorable than those in this article 8, then for as long as that compulsory license is in effect the terms of that compulsory license will control."

-This language reference is separated into two parts, with the first part, part A, being an explanation of how to navigate programming.
-The second part, part B, is an explanation of keywords.

 ------------------------------
 Part A: Navigating Programming